Time-resolved lateral spin-caloric transport of optically generated spin packets in n-GaAs: Experimental results

-with $\sigma_H = 23~\upmu$m (corresponding to $54~\upmu$m FWHM).
-The data clearly follow this model which confirms the observation of lateral spin Seebeck transport.
-In contrast to $v_s$, both $D_s$ and $T_2^*$ show a symmetric dependence on $\xi_H$.
-While $D_s$ is lowest around $\xi_H = 0$ and increases with larger distance of the heating laser, the opposite behaviour is observed for $T_2^*$.
-This is surprising, as $T_2^*$ is expected to decrease with higher $T$ and should thus be lowest at $\xi_H = 0$.
-The behavior of $D_s$ and $T_2^*$ may be attributed to the large electron and hole densities excited by the heating laser, which might reduce spin diffusion due to enhanced electron-electron and electron-hole scattering and increase $T_2^*$ by reducing SOC-induced spin dephasing due to screening of charged impurities.
-The overall larger $D_s$ values and lower $T_2^*$ times observed for $E_{\mathrm{L}} = 1.497$~eV (filled squares) indicate that the spins might occupy CB states, while for 1.474~eV (open squares) less mobile states in the donor band (DB) might be excited \cite{2002Dzhioev-PRB66,2010Roemer-PRB81,2012Intronati-PRL108}.
+with $\sigma_\mathrm{H} = 23~\upmu$m (corresponding to $54~\upmu$m FWHM) and $\sigma = 9~\upmu$m being the width of the pump beam.
+The data clearly follow this model which confirms the observation of LSCT.
+In contrast to $v_\mathrm{s}$, both $D_\mathrm{s}$ and $T_2^*$ show a symmetric dependence on $\xi_\mathrm{H}$.
+While $D_\mathrm{s}$ is lowest around $\xi_\mathrm{H} = 0$ and increases with larger distance of the heating laser, the opposite behavior is observed for $T_2^*$.
+This is surprising, as $T_2^*$ is known to decrease with higher T \cite{1998Kikkawa-PRL80} which is also seen in our sample (Fig.\ref{fig3}(g)).
+Within the Dyakonov-Perel (DP) spin dephasing mechanism \cite{DP1971}, such an enhancement of $T_2^*$ at the heating area might result from enhanced electron-electron scattering which reduces the momentum scattering time between scattering events and thus increases the spin dephasing time.
+DP spin dephasing also predicts that the spin dephasing time should increase with increasing magnetic field.
+However, such dependency has never been observed in n-GaAs for doping concentrations close to the metal-to-insulator transition \cite{1998Kikkawa-PRL80}.
+The overall larger $D_\mathrm{s}$ values and lower $T_2^*$ times observed for $E_{\mathrm{L}} = 1.497$~eV (filled squares in Fig. 3(b,c)) indicate that the spins might occupy CB states, while for 1.474~eV (open squares) less mobile states in the donor band (DB) might be excited \cite{2002Dzhioev-PRB66,2010Roemer-PRB81,2012Intronati-PRL108}.